Charlie Brown Jr. (band): 2000s

 In 2003, Charlie Brown Jr. filmed an episode of Acústico MTV, the Brazilian equivalent of MTV Unplugged.
 Their critically acclaimed performance featured guest appearances by Marcelo D2, Marcelo Nova, RZO, and Negra Li.
-Acústico MTV: Charlie Brown Jr. was released on CD and DVD formats on September 20, 2003.
+Acústico MTV: Charlie Brown Jr. was released on CD and DVD formats on 20 September 2003.

 Their sixth studio album, Tamo Aí na Atividade, came out in December 2004 and won the Latin Grammy Award in 2005.
 However, its recording sessions were plagued by creative differences and clashes between Chorão and his bandmates.
 By early 2005, Champignon, Marcão, and Renato Pelado left the group.
-Chorão announced that Charlie Brown Jr. was hiatus for an indeterminate time, leading many to speculate that the band was splitting up.
+Chorão announced that Charlie Brown Jr. was on hiatus for an indeterminate time, leading many to speculate that the band was splitting up.

-Charlie Brown Jr. returned from their hiatus with a new line-up: bassist Heitor Gomes, drummer/beatboxer André Pinguim, and original founding member Thiago Castanho on guitar.
+Charlie Brown Jr. returned from their hiatus with a new lineup: bassist Heitor Gomes, drummer/beatboxer Pinguim Ruas, and original founding member Thiago Castanho on guitar.
 Their album, Imunidade Musical, featured a guest appearance by rapper Rappin' Hood.
 It was nominated for a Latin Grammy Award in 2006.
 Around the same time, the band released a DVD, Skate Vibration, recorded at the inauguration of Chorão's Skate Park.

 The band released Ritmo, Ritual e Responsa in 2007.
 MV Bill, João Gordo, Paranormal Attack, and Forfun were guest musicians on the album.
 Ritmo, Ritual e Responsa was nominated for a Latin Grammy Award in 2008.
 It was the first part of the soundtrack of the film O Magnata, which was written and co-produced by Chorão.
 The film also included cameos by Chorão and the other Charlie Brown Jr. members.
-However, O Magnata was a moderate box office success, receiving mixed and negative reviews.
+However, O Magnata was a moderate box office success, receiving mixed to negative reviews.

 The band released a performance DVD to promote the release of Ritmo, Ritual e Responsa ao Vivo in 2008.
 However, Pinguim was not in the band by the time the DVD was released; his contract had expired and both parties were uninterested in renewing it.
 He was replaced by Bruno Graveto.